jwinr/threadly/README.md

 - Offers a seamless shopping experience by enabling users to browse, search, and purchase a wide range of fashion products across multiple categories and subcategories.
 - Ensures a consistent shopping experience across devices with fully responsive design.
-- Provides an intuitive, user-friendly interface inspired by best-in-class UX practices from the Baymard Institute and Stripe.
+- Provides an intuitive, user-friendly interface inspired by best-in-class UX practices from the Baymard Institute.
 - Handles transactions securely with Stripe Embedded Checkout to provide peace of mind for users.
 - Allows users to customize their profiles, including managing payment methods, address, and order history with ease.
 - Enables product favoriting so users can easily revisit and access preferred items.